Kristina01111000/learningphp/README.md

 on webpage:
   localhost:8080/titleofproject.php

-Hello World works using xampp!
+Hello World and prime number works using xampp!

 To Do:
-  - prime number
   - array test
   - contact form?
   - loop test?